jayllian/jillian-nguyen/content/projects/unitrans/index.md

     date = 2019-05-19T17:02:23-07:00 #the date the file was created

-    shortDescription = "Animated ad explaining the Unitrans referendum in the winter elections." projectVideo = "3_jakiRM9l0"
+    shortDescription = "Animated ad explaining the Unitrans referendum in the winter elections" projectVideo = "3_jakiRM9l0"
     #Project video is just the unique part of the URL
     # For example, if the link is https://vimeo.com/285189099 then the unique part is  285189099